 If you’re as jazzed up about lace knitting as we are, here are a few patterns for you.

-From the current issue:
+From a recent issue:

 Toni Sturrs lives with her boyfriend, her Siberian Husky, Ghost, and her two Dwarf bunnies; Ben & Jerry.
 She is a knitter, blogger and food enthusiast, who loves to see the reactions she gets when she tells people that she got her Degree in knitting.

 Right now, she is on a mission to help people take the first steps in learning to knit, and make the road to knitting mastery smoother for everyone.